 Oh, LOOK!
 Look who’s so fancy, making English scones!
 And homemade jam – what the whaaaaat?!

-Except, in this case, I had to eat most of these scones myself.
+Except, in this case, I had to eat most of these raisin scones myself.
 Pity me.

-I know what this looks like.
+I know what this looks like, my American brethren.
 I know it just looks like a batch of biscuits, but I swear to you, they’re so much more.

 Take your favorite biscuit.
 Imagine it a little bit sweeter, studded with juicy raisins, then filled with clotted cream (which you can find at World Market here in the U.S. – just to keep it authentic) and warm, homemade apple jam.

-Now carry that image to your kitchen table on a warm spring day.
-Set them down next a fresh pot of Earl Grey and a stack of glossy magazines and a new book you just picked up.
+Now carry that image to your own kitchen table on a warm spring day.
+Set those fluffy babies down next a fresh pot of Earl Grey and a stack of glossy magazines and a new book you just picked up.

 Or…next to your fully charged cell phone (I got you, my millennial friends.)